 1. Default Valuation (no purchased coverage; $0.60/lb payout)

 2. Total Loss, or “Named Perils” coverage (if the entire shipment is lost or damaged)

 3. Full-Coverage Moving Insurance (generally pays out 12-18 times as much as default coverage, and High-Value items are at replacement value)

-4. Default Valuation--- If you choose not to purchase any valuation coverage, the compensation is $0.60/pound/article.
-We will use a couch vs. stereo system in a box example for the damage/loss payout:
+Default Valuation--- If you choose not to purchase any valuation coverage, the compensation is $0.60/pound/article.

-Total Loss / Named Perils Valuation: Only covers catastrophic loss/damage to the shipment. $20 for every $1000 insured.
+Total Loss / Named Perils Valuation: Only covers catastrophic loss/damage to the shipment.
 This insurance would cover your contents if the ship sank, the truck your shipment is in being destroyed in an accident, etc. The chance of a total loss for the shipment is extremely small (less than 0.1%) but some customers do feel more at ease purchasing it.